aymanaboghonim/elmentor-landing-page-mvp/elmentor-landing-page/README.md

 - Document every step and workflow improvement.
 - Always push and redeploy after changes.
 - Keep the repo and live app in sync for a professional, reproducible demo.

 ---

+## Guidelines for Visuals, Titles, and Multilingual Support

+- **Images:** All images (e.g., logos, diagrams) must have transparent backgrounds for a professional look and seamless integration with any background color.
+(Pending update when new assets are received.)
+- **Elmentor Circles:** The Circles section must use real, accessible text for all explanations and labels.
+Use images only for visual aids, not for conveying essential information.
+(Implementation: update CirclesSection.js to use only text for all circle labels and explanations.)
+- **Video Titles:** All video titles and captions must be in English, even if the video content is in another language, to maintain consistency with the rest of the page.
+(Implementation: update HeroSection.js to use an English title for the embedded video.)
+- **Multilingual Support:**
+  - Maintain two versions of the landing page: one in English (`elmentor-landing-page-en`), one in Arabic (`elmentor-landing-page-ar`).
+  - Each version should have its own deployment and documentation.
+  - To add a new language version:
+    1. Duplicate the English app folder and name it `elmentor-landing-page-ar`.
+    2. Translate all content and UI to Arabic, ensuring RTL layout and accessibility.
+    3. Update the README and deployment scripts for the new version.
+    4. Deploy to a separate GitHub Pages site (e.g., `/elmentor-landing-page-ar/`).
+    5. Link between language versions in the UI and documentation.

+---